Bernard Schwartz House: Site

 The Schwartz House is located at 3425 Adams Street in Two Rivers, Wisconsin, United States, approximately 99 mi north of Milwaukee.
 It occupies the southeast corner of Adams and 36th streets, overlooking a bend on the East Twin River.
-The house's nickname, Still Bend, comes from the name of the nearby subdivision and its position near the river.
+The Schwartz House's nickname, Still Bend, comes from the name of the nearby subdivision and its position near the river.
 Next to the house, the river widens and flows through a marshy area.
 The Still Bend subdivision was platted out during the 1920s and became part of Two Rivers' city limits in 1955.

 The Schwartz House occupies a flat land lot and is surrounded by other single-family residences, which are designed in the Minimal Traditional or Ranch styles.
 Unlike these other buildings, which are set back parallel to the street, the Schwartz House runs at an angle to Adams Street.
-A circular driveway outside the house surrounds a landscaped lawn; this driveway is bordered with red bark.
-In addition, there is a depressed courtyard on the north side of the house and a concrete terrace on the south side.
+A circular driveway outside the Schwartz House surrounds a landscaped lawn; this driveway is bordered with red bark.
+In addition, there is a sunken courtyard on the north side of the house and a concrete terrace on the south side.

 History

 The house was built for Bernard Schwartz, a businessman from Two Rivers who manufactured dairy filters.
 Schwartz's family had emigrated from Russia in the 1890s, settling in Two Rivers in 1910.
-After Bernard married Fern Korn in 1936, the couple settled in Manitowoc, Wisconsin, where their only child Stephen was born in 1937.
-Simultaneously, the architect Frank Lloyd Wright had received significant press coverage after having completed the house Fallingwater in Pennsylvania.
+After Bernard married Fern Korn in 1936, the couple settled in Manitowoc, Wisconsin, and their only child Stephen was born in 1937.
+Simultaneously, the architect Frank Lloyd Wright had received significant press coverage after having completed Fallingwater, another house in Pennsylvania.
 Wright mostly designed houses for wealthy clients until the 1930s, when he began to design lower-cost Usonian houses for middle-class families.
 In general, his Usonian houses tended to have open plans, geometric floor grids, in-floor heating, and a carport, without a garage or basement.